codlark/cls/docs/Briks.md

 ```
 Because values are evaluated until there are no more briks, this would end up evaluating a brik with the name of whatever is in `[someBrik]`.

-`[#| VALUE ]` - the math brik
+`[=| VALUE ]` - the math brik
-The math brik performs arithmetic. `VALUE` can contain any number of operators and they will be processed according to the order of operations.
+The math brik performs arithmetic. `VALUE` can contain any number of operators and they will be processed according to order of operations.
 If any operand is not a number parsing will stop with an error.
-Inches will be converted to pixels before performing any arithmetic.
-Parentheses `( )` are currently not allowed.
-Like with the comparison brik above units are ignored, however negative numbers are still negative.
+Units are ignored like the comparison brik above.
+Operators and numbers must be separated with spaces, as in `1 + 2` but not `1+2`.
+Any numbers with a decimal portion will propagate thru the expressions, but numbers will have their decimal portion removed when this brik returns.
+To maintain that floating portion use this brik as `[=.| ]`, with a dot after the equals sign, compare

+    [=| 10 / 4]
+    [=.| 10 / 4]
+The first returns "2" while the second returns "2.5".

 Accepted operators are:

  * `+` - addition